All About Hearing Aids

 - Buzzing with cell phone use

-It may help to start wearing your hearing aids in quiet areas and to keep a diary about your experiences.
+It may help to start wearing your hearing aids in quiet areas and to keep a diary about how you feel.

 Your hearing aids will last much longer if you take good care of them.
-Here are some tips to keep in mind:
+Some tips to keep in mind: